mlflow/mlflow/docs/source/tracking.rst

 ---------------------

-When you specify the location of an artifact in MLflow APIs, the syntax depends on whether you are invoking the Tracking API or Models API.
+When you specify the location of an artifact in MLflow APIs, the syntax depends on whether you are invoking the Tracking, Models, or Projects API.
 For the Tracking API, you specify the artifact location using a (run ID, relative path) tuple.
-For the Model API, you specify the artifact location in the follow ways:
+For the Models and Projects APIs, you specify the artifact location in the follow ways:

 - ``/Users/me/path/to/local/model``
 - ``relative/path/to/local/model``